princegupta0701/Online-Examination-System-MERN-Stack/README.md

 # Feedback Regarding This Project 😇

-## If you have any feedback, please reach out to Me at mailto:royp13247@gmail.com
+## If you have any feedback or query related to this project, please reach out to Me at mailto:royp13247@gmail.com